Editor’s note: This was originally published in February 2016. It has been updated for accuracy and comprehensiveness.

 You may not necessarily be grouping the actual files in this case, but representations of those files.
 One way to do this in a spreadsheet.
 Just start listing all of the various types of files that you have.
 You can start by memory, but also dive in and see what you found in your content audit, or look through your hard drives or network drives.
 Once you have a good list going, start looking for similar items and make associations.
 You will soon see groups starting to pop up.

 Another way to do this is through a card-sorting exercise.
-Using this method, you write down all of the types of content you have found on index-cards and mix them all up.
+Using this method, you write down all of the types of content you have found on index cards and mix them all up.
 You then invite users to come in and physically sort all of the cards into groups.
-This can give you very good insight into how your users think about the different categories.
-There are also virtual card sorting programs that you can try out if you are not in the office toegehr.
+This can give you a very good insight into how your users think about the different categories.
+There are also virtual card sorting programs that you can try out if you are not in the office together.
 Read more about card sorting in this article.

 4. Label Your Categories